-We also found good reviews for the modestly priced Whirlpool Gold G7CE3034XB (*Est. $700) smoothtop.
-This 30-inch cooktop has a black ceramic surface that Whirlpool claims is "manufactured without the release of hazardous metals into the Earth"; it is also available in white, biscuit and black with stainless trim.
-The largest of its four burners expands from 9 to 12 inches, with a maximum power of 3,000 watts; the two smallest burners, by contrast, measure 6 inches and 1,200 watts.
+Toward the lower end of the price spectrum, the Whirlpool Gold G7CE3034XB (Est. $750) is one of the top performers in professional tests, and a Best Buy for value, with very good to excellent scores for both boiling and simmering.
+This 30-inch cooktop has a black ceramic surface that Whirlpool claims is "manufactured without the release of hazardous metals into the Earth"; it is also available in white and black with stainless trim.
+The largest of its four burners expands from 9 to 12 inches, with a maximum power of 3,000 watts; the two smallest burners, by contrast, measure 6 inches and output up to 1,200 watts.
 It has a hot-surface indicator and removable, dishwasher-friendly knob controls mounted on top of the cooktop.
 Whirlpool backs this cooktop with a standard one-year warranty.